 All applicants must completed the SF-424A.
 For grant applications that do not include construction, applicants must complete and submit the SF-424A Budget Information for Non-Construction Programs form.
-For applications that do include construction, applicants must complete and submit the SF-424A and the SF-424C.

 - The project budget shall include detailed information on all cost categories and must clearly identify all project costs.
 Unit costs shall be provided for all budget items, including the cost of work to be provided by contractors.
 All costs show in the budget documents should match what is discussed in the program description worksheet.
-Cost categories can include, but are not limited to, those cost items included on the SF-424A and SF-424C. - Remember: no more than 7.5% of the entire budget (Federal plus match) may be applied towards administrative costs.
+Cost categories can include, but are not limited to, those cost items included on the SF-424A - Remember: no more than 7.5% of the entire budget (Federal plus match) may be applied towards administrative costs.